JGardener/quest/README.md

 When you load this application, you will be presented with 10 Pokémon, fetched directly from the PokéAPI, which can be found here; https://pokeapi.co/

-Underneath those initial 10 Pokémon, you will find a "Load More" button.
-Clicking on this will add the next 10 Pokémon to the list each time you click it.
+Underneath those initial 10 Pokémon, you will find a dropdown box and a "Load More" button.
+Select the amount of additional Pokémon you wish to see and then click the "Load More" button to see that number of additional Pokémon!